Kozani–Amyntaio railway: Course

 The western terminus of the Kozani–Amyntaio railway is the Kozani.
 The line passes through the eastern side of Ptolemaida, the factories and mines of the Public Electricity Company and ends in the south of the city of Kozani.
 The line is 59.4 km long and of normal width.

-Stataions
+Stations

 The main stations on the Kozani–Amyntaio railway are: